RxJS-CN/RxJS-Ultimate-CN/operators-combination.md

 stream$.subscribe(observer);
 ```
 Gives us `1,2,7` and `5,3,9` so it joins values on column basis.
 It will act on the least common denominator which in this case is 2.
 The `4` is ignored in the `2,3,4` sequence.
+As you can see from the first example it's also possible to mix different async concepts such as Promises with Observables because interval conversion happens.
+### Business case
+If you really care about what different source emitted at a certain position.
+Let's say the 2nd response from all your sources then `zip()` is your operator.